• Skip to primary navigation

 Supplies

-1. First, paint pots with a dry brush an aged look.
+- First, paint the clay flower pots with a dry brush for an aged look.

 The original project did not do this.
 It's totally optional.
 I just wasn't feeling the orange color of these particular terracotta flower pots and used some white chalk paint on the outside of the pot with a bristle brush to add a vintage feel to the pot.
 This does not take long and the paint dries in minutes.

-2, Next, I fill the large pot about halfway with soil.
+2, Next, I filled the large pot about halfway with soil.

 3. Then fill the small pot with some gravel or pebbles up an inch or so from the top.